conan-io/docs/migrating_to_2.0/recipes.rst

 - In Conan 2, removing a setting, for example, ``del self.settings.compiler.libcxx`` in the ``configure()`` method, will raise an exception if the setting doesn't exist.
-It has to be protected with try/except:
+It has to be protected with try/except.
+The ``self.settings.rm_safe()`` method already implements the try/except clause internally.
+Use it like:

   .. code-block:: python

     def configure(self):
-        try:
-           # In windows, with msvc, the compiler.libcxx doesn't exist, so it will raise.
-           del self.settings.compiler.libcxx
-        except Exception:
-           pass
+        # it's a C library
+        self.settings.rm_safe("compiler.libcxx")
+        self.settings.rm_safe("compiler.cppstd")

 Options